FDA Enforcement Trends: Pharmaceutical Manufacturing Quality Focus

 To manufacture drugs or additives in compliance with FDA standards, all operators must be knowledgeable of the process for cleaning sterile products and other equipment.
 Without the proper quality management system in place to control and distribute documentation, public safety is put at risk.

 Red Flag on Records and Data Integrity

-FDA also delivered an April 3 warning letter to Pennsylvania-based Mylan Pharmacueticals after inspecting one of the drug manufacturer’s India facilities.
+FDA also delivered an April 3 warning letter to Pennsylvania-based Mylan Pharmaceuticals after inspecting one of the drug manufacturer’s Indian facilities.